tanweijie123/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 - 2b.
-There are no schedules with the specified Client and Session.
+There is no Schedule associated with the specified Client and Session.

   - 2b1.
 FitEgo shows an error message.